B1naryDrag0n/DwagonStrim/xmasStrim.md

 - If the first encounter in an area is a pokemon you already caught before or an evolution of said pokemon, you are allowed to catch the pokemon in the next encounter. (limited retry?)
 - The use of Breeding and the Day Care Center is not allowed.
 - You are not allowed to flee Random Battles.

-- Limited potions?
+- You have to play in set mode (switching pokemon will cost you a turn).
-- No Masterball?
+- You can only use items out of combat.
-- Limited use of each Pokecenter?
+- Draw each new pokemon that joins the main party.
-- Artwork of the pokemon caught
+- Limited use of each Pokecenter (3 or 5 times each?).

 ## OBS Overlay